cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/label-layout.md

 ![](label-layout/shrink.png)

-When in auto shrink mode, if labels exceed the bounding box when being rendered according to the original size, the size of the labels will be automatically shrunk to display all the labels.
+When in auto shrink mode, if labels exceed the bounding box when being rendered according to the original size, the size of the labels will be automatically shrink to display all the labels.

-Attention!
-Auto shrink mode will not zoom in on labels to adapt to bounding box.
+**Attention!** Auto shrink mode will not zoom in on labels to adapt to bounding box.

 ### Resize Height